jayaram-blip/shreyesjayaram/_pages/Datasets.md

 </style>

-<h3 class="ucla-heading">Communal Violence Dataset</h3>
+<h3 class="ucla-heading">India Communal Violence Archive (ICVA)</h3>

-The Communal Violence Dataset (CVD) systematically records episodes of Hindu–Muslim communal violence in India between 2017–2024.
+The Indian Communal Violence Archive (ICVA) is a new event dataset covering Hindu–Muslim communal violence across India from 2017 to 2024.
 To construct this dataset, I scraped over 1 million articles from the archives of the Times of India, India's newspaper record.
 Employing modern computational tools, I systematically identified, extracted, geolocated, and deduplicated reports of communal violence, before spatially joining them to various maps of India's administrative and electoral geographical units.
 Each record retains a direct link to its original newspaper article, enabling easy inspection of the underlying source material.

 <h3 class="ucla-heading">Interactive Map</h3>